Metamorphosis

-Scientific usage of the term is technically precise, and it is not applied to general aspects of cell growth, including rapid growth spurts.
-Generally organisms with a larva stage undergo metamorphosis, and during metamorphosis the organism loses larval characteristics.
-References to "metamorphosis" in mammals are imprecise and only colloquial, but historically idealist ideas of transformation and morphology, as in Goethe's Metamorphosis of Plants, have influenced the development of ideas of evolution.
+Generally organisms with a larval stage undergo metamorphosis, and during metamorphosis the organism loses larval characteristics.

 Etymology

 The word metamorphosis derives from Ancient Greek μεταμόρφωσις, "transformation, transforming", from μετα- (meta-), "after" and μορφή (morphe), "form".

 Hormonal control

 In insects, growth and metamorphosis are controlled by hormones synthesized by endocrine glands near the front of the body (anterior).
-Neurosecretory cells in an insect's brain secrete a hormone, the prothoracicotropic hormone (PTTH) that activates prothoracic glands, which secrete a second hormone, usually ecdysone (an ecdysteroid), that induces ecdysis.
+Neurosecretory cells in an insect's brain secrete a hormone, the prothoracicotropic hormone (PTTH) that activates prothoracic glands, which secrete a second hormone, usually ecdysone (an ecdysteroid), that induces ecdysis (shedding of the exoskeleton).

 PTTH also stimulates the corpora allata, a retrocerebral organ, to produce juvenile hormone, which prevents the development of adult characteristics during ecdysis.
 In holometabolous insects, molts between larval instars have a high level of juvenile hormone, the moult to the pupal stage has a low level of juvenile hormone, and the final, or imaginal, molt has no juvenile hormone present at all.
 Experiments on firebugs have shown how juvenile hormone can affect the number of nymph instar stages in hemimetabolous insects.

-Metamorphosis is iodothyronine-induced and an ancestral feature of all chordates.
+In chordates, metamorphosis is iodothyronine-induced and an ancestral feature of all chordates.